Release Notes for the Authoring Tool in System Center 2012 - Service Manager

 Some examples depicted herein are provided for illustration only and are fictitious.
 No real association or connection is intended or should be inferred.

 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.
 You may modify this document for your internal, reference purposes.

 © 2012 Microsoft Corporation.
 All rights reserved.

-Microsoft, ActiveX, Active Directory, Bing, Internet Explorer, MSDN, SharePoint, Silverlight, SQL Server, Visual Basic, Visual Studio, Windows, Windows Intune, Windows PowerShell, Windows Server, and Windows Vista are trademarks of the Microsoft group of companies.
+Microsoft, ActiveX, Active Directory, Bing, Internet Explorer, MSDN, SharePoint, Silverlight, SQL Server, Visual Basic, Visual Studio, Windows, Microsoft Intune, Windows PowerShell, Windows Server, and Windows Vista are trademarks of the Microsoft group of companies.
 All other trademarks are property of their respective owners.

 For additional resources, see Information and Support for System Center 2012.

 Tip: Use this query to find online documentation in the TechNet Library for System Center 2012.
 For instructions and examples, see Search the System Center 2012 Documentation Library.